 Submissions to the Citizens' Assembly on Biodiversity Loss

-The Assembly will begin consideration of the submissions in September in advance of the weekend meetings in September and October.
-We would therefore be grateful if you could send us any submissions before then, although we will be open to receiving them until the conclusion of the process in November.
+The Assembly will begin consideration of the submissions in September.
+We would therefore be grateful if you could send us any submissions before then, although we will be open to receiving them until the conclusion of the process in October.

-To make a submission to the Citizens' Assembly on Biodiversity Loss, you can use one of these three options:
+To make a submission to the Dublin Citizens’ Assembly, you can use one of these three options:

 How we will use the Information that you share